min2ha/ukwa-site/content/target/47656/index.en.md

   "start_date": "2016-12-07T09:00:00Z"
 }

-# We go to the gallery : Dung Beetle Learning

 Dung Beetle Press publishes artist Miriam Elia and Ezra Elia's Kickstarter-funded satirical book 'We go to the gallery' and further similar works.
 Penguin Random House UK took legal action against Elia over publication of the book.